anishrajpandey/DoomsDay-Algorithm/README.md

 # DoomsDay-Algorithm
-A program that tells what day a date falls on.
+A program that tells what day a date falls on using the Doomsday method.
 (visit)[https://anishrajpandey.github.io/DoomsDay-Algorithm]